Mental Health

 Why mental health and money belong in the same conversation.

-Money stress lives in the body.
-It shows up as anxiety, short fuses, sleeplessness, and shame.
-The household feels it before the spreadsheet does.
+Money stress doesn't stay in a spreadsheet.
+It shows up as anxiety, short tempers, lost sleep, and shame.
+The whole house feels it.

-That's why education that respects the reader matters.
-Why protection and foundation come first.
-Why honest conversations about faith, family, and money aren't a niche topic.
-They're the whole topic.
+That's why I care about education that respects you.
+Protection and foundation come first.
+And honest conversations about faith, family, and money aren't a side topic in a household.
+Most of the time they are the whole topic.

 I'm building this because I want people to feel a little less alone when they need a clear next step.